Pokecord-Official/Pokecord-Guide/strategies/earning.md

 ## Voting

-Users can earn pokecoins along with additional rewards by [voting](./voting.md) for Pokecord++ on Top.gg.
+Users can earn pokecoins along with additional rewards by [voting](./voting.md) for Pokecord++ on Bothunt.

 ## Market